Christianalamassi/First-js-project/README.md

 ## Technologies Used

 - [HTML](https://developer.mozilla.org/en-US/docs/Web/HTML) was used as the foundation of the site.
-- [CSS](https://developer.mozilla.org/en-US/docs/Web/CSS) was used to add the styles and layout of the site.
+- [CSS](https://developer.mozilla.org/en-US/docs/Web/CSS) was used to add the style and layout of the site.
 - [JavaScript](https://developer.mozilla.org/en-US/docs/Web/JAVASCRIPT) was used for interaction
 - [Gitpod](https://www.gitpod.io/) was used for the version control of the website.
 - [GitHub](https://github.com/) was used to host the code of the website.

 ## Design

-- The color blue rgba(6, 37, 132, 0.4) and rgb(7, 64, 234) was used in the background because it is very comfrtuble for the eyes.
+- The color blue rgba(6, 37, 132, 0.4) and rgb(7, 64, 234) was used in the background because it is very comfortable for the eyes.

-- Added the scoring area in the middle, between the game area to make it easy to follow the scores.
+- Added the scoring area in the middle, in the middle of the game area to make it easy to follow the scores.

-- I used a different set of fonts just for decoration
+- I used a different set of fonts for decoration.

 ## Accessability
 I confirmed that the colors and fonts are clear for the users, by running it through the lighthouse in divtools.